turbot/guardrails-docs/docs/getting-started/getting-started-azure/enable-policy-pack/index.md

 ## Step 1: Check storage account TLS setting in Azure

-Check the properties of the bucket you created in the previous guide ([Observe Azure activity](/guardrails/docs/getting-started/getting-started-azure/observe-azure-activity)).
+Check the properties of the storage account you created in the previous guide ([Observe Azure activity](/guardrails/docs/getting-started/getting-started-azure/observe-azure-activity)).
 Verify that TLS still set to 1.0 on the test storage account you created.

 <p><img alt="tls setting" src="/images/docs/guardrails/getting-started/getting-started-azure/enable-policy-pack/tls-setting.png"/></p>